 - Ghibli Museum: My Neighbour Totoro, Princess Mononoke, Spirited Away, etc., if you’re a fan of Ghibli I recommend visiting this museum.
 It’s amazing.
 Located just 1 hour by train from Asakusa Station (if you’re staying near Shinjuku or Shibuya, you’ll be closer), you can find this unique museum that will immerse you further into the incredible adventures of Studio Ghibli.
 You can purchase your ticket here.

 - Tokyo Disneyland or Tokyo Disneysea: if you’re a fan of Disney and theme parks in general, I recommend spending the day visiting one of these two mega parks on the outskirts of Tokyo.
 It takes about 50 minutes from Asakusa.
+You can book your tickets here.
+If you want to be picked up at your hotel and be driven straight to Disneyland, you can take a look at this great offer π

 - Tokyo Tower: if you didn’t go up to the Tokyo Sky Tree, or if you did but you want to see Tokyo from a new perspective, I recommend visiting this kind of Eiffel Tower with white and red colours, standing at a height of 333 meters.
 Don’t forget to visit the Zojoji Temple located right next to the tower.
 It’s definitely worth it.
+And, as always, since it is a popular spot and can get crowded (specially at sunset), make sure to book your ticket in advance!

 - Japanese Sword Museum: near the Sumida River, you can find this spectacular museum where you can learn about the ancient art of crafting katanas.
 You’ll also get to see some of the most incredible katanas in the Land of the Rising Sun.